-how much water should you drink every day
+how much water should I drink every day?

 You may sometimes need to drink more water than usual if you: